-Note: When the phone is hosting a 3-way conference, two call appearances are in the connected state.
-Pressing Hold key will hold both calls.
-Then the user can press a Line Key to bring back one of parties to the connected state.
+When the phone is hosting a three way conference, two call appearances are in the connected state.
+Pressing the Hold key places both calls on hold.
+The calls can be individually brought back to the connected state by pressing the corresponding Line Keys.

-Call-Waiting
+Call Waiting